idousse/leetflame/README.md

 contribution heatmap rendered on a warm flame gradient.

-It reads only your **public** LeetCode profile through the same GraphQL API the website uses — no credentials, no account, no backend.
+It reads only your **public** LeetCode profile through the same GraphQL API the website uses, no credentials, no account, no backend.

 ## Features